 Introduction

 Harris was born on October 20, 1964, in Oakland, California.
-She’s of a mixed-race background: her mother was from India and her father is from Jamaica.
+She’s of a mixed-race background: her mother was originally from India and her father from Jamaica.
 She learned about Hinduism as a young child in Berkeley, surrounded by the civil rights movement.
 Her parents divorced when she was seven, and she moved to Montreal, Canada, at age 12, but would ultimately come back to the United States for college.

 Early Career